Bernullys/curso_python_pip_entornos_virtuales/README.md

     To lunch it: in the terminal: uvicorn file_name:app --reload Now is running in localhost:8000
-    If I want to change the port: uvicorn file_name:app --reload --port5000 (example)
+    If I want to change the port: uvicorn file_name:app --reload --port 5000 (example) To acces from the LAN: uvicorn file_name:app --reload --port 5000 --host 0.0.0.0

     It can renderize html